bernhardAxonIvy/doc/source/engine-guide/integration/cluster/load-balancer.rst

 possible configuration is to use the Axon Ivy Session Id to provide session stickiness.
 The session id is provided by Axon Ivy Engine Enterprise Edition as HTTP session cookie with the name :code:`JSESSIONID`.

+Often :ref:`Reverse Proxy <reverse-proxy>` can be configured as load balancer.